Manchester, Pennsylvania

 Manchester is a borough in York County, Pennsylvania, United States.
 The population was 2,798 at the 2020 census.
+It is part of the York–Hanover metropolitan area.

 History

 Settled in 1814, the village of Liverpool (now Manchester) was incorporated in 1869 in the eastern section of Manchester Township.
-During the Gettysburg Campaign of the American Civil War, Liverpool's merchants were raided by the 17th Virginia Cavalry.
+During the Gettysburg campaign of the American Civil War, Liverpool's merchants were raided by the 17th Virginia Cavalry.